makerdao/exchange-callees/README.md

 ## Architecture

 Each exchange has its own public callee contract, which exposes a function called `clipperCall(owe,slice,data)`.
-This method is called in by the `Clipper` contract, the collateral auction house of LIQ2.0.
-After receiving internal `gem` from `Clipper`, it conducts the following steps:
+This method is called by the `Clipper` contract, the collateral auction house of LIQ2.0.
+After receiving internal `gem` (i.e. collateral) from `Clipper`, it conducts the following steps:

 1. Converts internal `gem` to ERC20 `gem`
 2. Approves exchange to pull ERC20 `gem`